-With implemented policies, the UAE’s greenhouse gas emissions projections reach 280 to 300 MtCO2e/a excl.
-LULUCF in 2030, which is approximately a 45% to 57% increase above 2010 levels.
+Before the COVID-19 pandemic, the UAE’s greenhouse gas emissions under implemented policies were projected to reach between 286-310 MtCO2e/year in 2030, excluding emissions from land use, land use change and forestry (LULUCF).
+This would represent a 46–58% increase above 2010 levels.
 One important policy included here is the deregulation of energy prices, i.e. the phase-out of fossil fuel subsidies, which the UAE started in August 2015.
 This phase-out is essential for addressing climate change over the short term, and for bringing the UAE into line with the emission levels connected to the clean energy target in its NDC.
 However, implemented policies are not sufficient to stop emissions from increasing beyond 2020.

-In 2017, the UAE announced their Energy Strategy for 2050, aiming for 44% renewable energy, 38% natural gas, 12% “clean coal” and 6% nuclear in the nation’s 2050 electricity mix (WAM, 2017).
+In 2017, the UAE announced its Energy Strategy for 2050, aiming for 44% renewable energy, 38% natural gas, 12% “clean coal” and 6% nuclear in the nation’s 2050 electricity mix (WAM, 2017).
 We find the targets for the energy split in the strategy would have no additional impact on emissions even if the strategy were fully implemented.
-The development of coal also goes against the Paris Agreement’s 1.5°C temperature limit, which requires coal to be phased out globally by 2040 at the latest.

 The exact definition of the efficiency target included in the energy strategy is unclear, so the full potential impact on emissions of the complete strategy cannot be quantified at present.
-For more information, see our description of the energy sector in “Current Policy Projections”.
+For more information, see our description of “Current Policy Projections” in the energy sector.

 On 14 June 2017, the UAE cabinet adopted the country’s first National Climate Change Plan covering the period of 2017–2050, overseen by the UAE Council on Climate Change and the Environment.
 It is designed as a framework for all mitigation and adaptation efforts across the country as well as setting mandates reflected in the UAE Vision 2021 and the UAE Green Agenda 2015–2030 (MOCCAE, 2017).
 The plan sets out a process to establish a national GHG emissions management system by 2020, to develop a national adaptation plan, and to diversify the UAE’s private sector.
 The CAT current policy projections do not quantify the national climate change plan because it also does not yet appear to include clearly defined emission reduction actions.